Music of Botswana: String

 Musical bows are common string instruments in Batswana music.

+Musical bows are common string instruments, including the lengope, the nkokwane, the segwana, and the mafata-iswaneng.
+Different bows are resonated through the mouth, a gourd, a tin can, or through the ground.
 Vocalisation and string instruments make up the largest portion of Setswana folk music.
-Musical bows are common string instruments, including lengope, the nkokwane, the segwane, and the mafata-iswaneng, which are resonated through the mouth, through a gourd, through a tin can, and through the ground, respectively.
-The katara is a two-string or three-string guitar.
-The segankuru is held on the shoulder using a wire and played with a bow in a circular motion.
-This is the most common instrument in modern Setswana folk music.
-The San people traditionally play the quashi, a type of bow-like lute.
+The segankuru, or segaba, is held on the shoulder using a wire and played with a bow in a circular motion, resembling a violin.
+It uses a bow lined with cow's tail hair and a tin can as resonator, and is the most commonly encountered folk instrument in modern Setswana music.
+The lesiba, also called a kwadi or gora, blends wind and string by putting a mouthpiece onto a quill run through the length of the bow.
+The San play the quashi, a bow-like lute, and also used an instrument with four to seven strings known by several names including daukashe and dzoma, played sitting with the resonator facing inward.